 Tips for looking after yourself

-We know it is important to build good relationships and spend our time and energy on our family.
+We know building good relationships and spending our time and energy on our family is important.
 But to keep this going, you also need to spend some time looking after yourself.
-Think of it as self-maintenance; you have to take care of yourself to take care of someone else.
-With this in mind, below are some things to consider.
+Think of it as self-maintenance; you have to take care of yourself to care for someone else.

+Stress is part of life, but it can get overwhelming.
+When things get stressful, find healthy ways to cope and relax.
+Take a short walk, work on a relaxing hobby, or try progressive muscle relaxation.
 Whichever way you decide to manage stress, make sure you avoid unhealthy behaviours like alcohol, drugs and smoking.
 These unhealthy coping behaviours can lead to more stress in the long run.

 Health checks

-MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing information and support for all emotional health issues.
+MensLine Australia is available 24 hours a day, seven days a week, with professional counsellors providing information and support for emotional and mental health issues.
+Call us on 1300 78 99 78 or click the floating chat button on the right to access online counselling.
+Our service is free.

 More from men's mental health